Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 After her successes as a singer, model and writer, the next natural step in her career progression was Radio and Television.
 She started in 1999 by hosting two popular National Radio shows “Home Grown” and “Planet Rock” for the Triple M Network, and for two years from 2000 – 2002 hosted her own top rated “Spell-casting Show” on MIX FM.
 The show entailed her answering calls from people requesting magical advice for their personal dilemmas.

-On television she hosted a prime-time 13-part series called Party! that was shown on Australia’s number one commercial network Channel 9 in 2000.
+On television she hosted a prime-time 13-part series called Party! shown on Australia’s number one commercial network Channel 9 in 2000.
 Also in 2000 she appeared as a guest presenter on the Russell Gilbert Live show, before presenting her own music show Ground Zero, during which she interviewed Britney Spears, Melissa Etheridge and Tom Jones.
 In 2002 she did a UK television show called Sexy Spells for Granada/Sky Broadcasting, this proved to be popular when people from all over the UK wrote to her asking for magical help with their love and sex lives.

 For two years she made regular appearances on Australia’s top rated daytime talk shows Beauty and the Beast, and Good Morning Australia, and in 2004 starred in the Sci Fi Channel’s (USA) original reality show “Mad Mad House” as part of the regular cast.
 Her role highlighted her life as a Witch, and had her living in a house with four other people practising alternative lifestyles, while 10 guest/contestants competed for a grand prize.
 In 2006 back in Australia she starred in the popular Celebrity Survivor show for Seven Network Australia.
 Also in 2006 back in the US, she was invited to talk about Witchcraft and Paganism as a guest speaker at Harvard University in Cambridge, Massachusetts.